Black and white photo of Nathan sitting in meditative pose

 Miriam Lyon

-Certified Sound Therapist, Reiki Teacher & Practitioner & trained Yoga Teacher (among other qualifications).
-Miriam weaves in teachings from these trainings and years of experience of calming her own nervous system, intending for you to feel cared for, able to let things go, and to leave the experience feeling lighter and more grounded.
-Sound therapy has been shown to have many benefits, including improved sleep, reduced stress and anxiety, and an increased sense of well-being.
+Miriam Lyon is one of our Guest Facilitators, offering our monthly Sound Bath series.
+Miriam weaves into these sound journeys years of experience of calming her own nervous system via yoga, breathwork, energy work & more.
+The intention of each evening is to guide you into deep relaxation, for you to feel cared for, able to let things go, and to leave the experience feeling lighter and more grounded.
+Miriam is a Certified Sound Therapist, Reiki Teacher & Practitioner & trained Yoga Teacher, among other qualifications.
+Sound Baths with Miriam include Sound Therapy & (optional) Reiki; the resulting deep relaxation most participants experience has been shown to have many benefits, including improved sleep, reduced stress and anxiety, and an increased sense of well-being.

 Lori with her hands up, smiling, standing in a field of sunflowers